 According to Dr. Brager, most people will find relief with a medium to firm mattress, while a soft mattress is the least likely to alleviate back pain.
-However, she stresses that there is no "one size fits all solution" when it comes to selecting a suitable mattress for back pain.
+However, she stresses that there is no "one size fits all solution" when it comes to selecting the best type of mattress for back pain.

 "I don’t want people to think that a firm mattress is the absolute all or nothing solution.
 A medium-firm mattress is wonderful too," says Dr. Brager, "but everyone is different."

 Your sleeping position (the one you drop off in) is a major consideration when choosing a mattress for back pain.
 Dr. Brager says it's essential to rest in a position where you are the most comfortable — although her recommendation for most individuals with back pain is side sleeping.